Conversational Copywriting: Don’t underestimate “chatty” writing

 Notice the word “however,” which is called a conjunctive adverb.
 Other conjunctive adverbs include therefore, moreover, hence, and furthermore.
 These words are used as transitions between two independent clauses, and they should be followed by a comma.

 See?
 This is one of the reasons why I tell people to avoid semicolons.
 The problem is that so many people don’t know how to use them correctly.
 The other reason?
 Go back and re-read the two George Clooney sentences above.
-Even though they mean the same thing, the punctuation does have a subtle effect on how your mind reads it (you might be unaware of this effect, that’s how subtle it is, but it’s there).
+Even though they mean the same thing, the punctuation does have a subtle effect on how your mind reads it (you might be unaware of this effect because that’s how subtle it is, but it’s there).

-I think you should haul a semicolon out of your bag o’writing tricks when the piece you’re working on calls for this effect.
+I think you should haul a semicolon out of your bag of writing tricks when the piece you’re working on calls for this effect.
 But that means using the semicolon once or twice, not every sentence or every other sentence.
 Copywriters and business writers should avoid semicolons 99.9 percent of the time (there’s always an exception).
 And even creative writers should have a darn good reason for littering a page with ’em, at least in this copy bitch’s not-so-humble opinion.

 By the way, do NOT think that semicolons and commas are interchangeable.
 They are not.
 If you put a comma in place of the semicolon in the examples above, you have what’s called a “comma splice.”
 And it’s illegal.
 You could be arrested.
 Consider yourself warned.